EHC-33™ significantly reduces grease buildup in collection systems

 EHC-33™ Benefits

-• Significantly reduces grease build-up in sewer lines and lift stations
+• Reduces grease build-up in sewer lines and lift stations

 Using EHC-33™